martinsleveland/w0rld0f5xcret5/README.md

 ## 🧠 What is w0rld0f5xcret5?

-`w0rld0f5xcret5` is a Python-based playground for digital exploration – blending tools, techniques, and a splash of chaos.
-It's like a **Swiss army knife** for cyber-enthusiasts, filled with customizable scripts to analyze, automate, and awe.
-Perfect for tinkerers, learners, and cyberpunks alike.
+`w0rld0f5xcret5` is a Python-based playground for digital exploration – blending tools, techniques, and interactablity through a GUI.
+It's like a **Swiss army knife** for skids.

 ---